 -

-Tang Canyu (Individualised Major) has been named the “Bay Area Top 10 Hong Kong Creative Youth” for leading the pioneering development of two socially-oriented technological innovations, “Eye Mirror” and “Guardian Cloud Crutch”.
+Tang Canyu (Bachelor of Arts, Science and Technology (Hons) in Individualised Major, Year 2) has been named the “Bay Area Top 10 Hong Kong Creative Youth” for leading the pioneering development of two socially-oriented technological innovations, “Eye Mirror” and “Guardian Cloud Crutch”.
 He is the only student from a Hong Kong higher education institution to receive this prestigious honour.

 Achievement Highlights

-Chan Chin Ching, Chester (BCM & BSC BIOMED) and Ms Tsang Sze Nga (BCM & BSC BIOMED) founded the Hong Kong Youth Association of Chinese Medicine.
+Mr Chan Chin Ching, Chester (BCM & BSC BIOMED, Year 5) and Ms Tsang Sze Nga (BCM & BSC BIOMED, Year 5) founded the Hong Kong Youth Association of Chinese Medicine.
 Within just five months, their association organised 11 community outreach events, benefiting over 1,300 individuals including frail elderly, caregivers, ethnic minorities, domestic helpers, and children.
 Their outstanding contributions earned them invitations to engage with Legislative Council members in healthcare policy discussions.

 Interactive community outreaches promote health education and awareness among the public.